eslint/rfcs/designs/2019-move-to-async-api/README.md

 #### § Constructor

-The constructor has the most same arguments as `CLIEngine`, but there are small differences.
+The constructor has mostly the same options as `CLIEngine`, but with some small differences:

 - It throws fatal errors if the options contain unknown properties or an option is invalid type ([eslint/eslint#10272](https://github.com/eslint/eslint/issues/10272)).
 - It disallows the deprecated `cacheFile` option.